The US Supreme Court Rulings

 In 2017 the Supreme Court decided Czyzewski v.
 Jevic Holding Corporation.
 The Supreme Court held that when a bankruptcy court orders a Chapter 11 case dismissed, it can’t also order the distribution of the debtor’s assets in a way that contradicts the order of payment in a bankruptcy liquidation.
 This was a creative way to avoid the “absolute priority rule,” which has caused problems for many individual Chapter 11s.

-The Supreme Court issued some significant rulings in 2013.
+The Supreme Court issued some other significant rulings in 2017.

 Read more on our Blog.
 Let us know if we can help you with your financial issues.